United confirms electrical problem on second 787 in its fleet

-The growing number focused further attention on issues with the revolutionary carbon-fibre and plastic composite plane, which has been rolled out to customers over the past year.
+The growing number focused further attention on issues with the revolutionary carbon-fiber and plastic composite plane, which has been rolled out to customers over the past year.

 Spokeswomen for United and Boeing said the problems on United's planes occurred in an electrical distribution panel, not a generator, as had been previously believed.